neth392/godot-improved-json/README.md

 The current issues with Godot's new JSON changes that this project addresses are:
 - `JSON.stringify(variant)` and `JSON.parse(variant)` do not detect the variant's type, it is redundantly required to use `JSON.stringify(JSON.from_native(variant))` and `JSON.to_native(JSON.parse(variant))`.
 Improved JSON automatically detects any variant's type and serializes it accordingly, without the need for boilerplate.
 - JSON Object support in native Godot is still questionable, I'd even say broken/unsupported.
 In the above point, if `variant` were to be an instance of `MyCustomClass`, when you deserialize it you will not receive an instance of `MyCustomClass`, just an instance of its base type (such as Resource).
 There is no propery way to simply convert your objects to JSON & back without your own boilerplate, which this project aims to eliminate.
+- Godot 4.4's new `JSON.from_native()` method returns a Dictionary that contains fully spelled out keys such as `__gdtype` for the `Variant.Type`, `basis` and `origin` for `Transform3D`'s values, & more.
+Improved Godot JSON uses short, one character keys.
+This increases efficiency and reduces file size, which can add up when dealing with larger JSON files.

 ## Support Links
 For now, message me on Discord for direct support: cneth